← Back to blog

-Autorec abstract hero image for privacy article: Self-Hosted Meeting Recording on Your NAS or Homelab
+Autorec abstract hero image for privacy article: Self-hosting your meeting archive on a NAS

-Meeting capture usually needs to happen where the meeting is running: your laptop or desktop.
-But storage, indexing, backup, and long-term organization can live in your homelab.
+The capture step has to happen where the meeting is running, which is your laptop or desktop.
+But everything after that, storage, indexing, backup, organisation, can live on hardware you control.

 Desktop recorder